Detoxing from Alcohol

 Detox Takes 7-10 days

-Every patient’s experience is different with detox, and the number of days required for successful detox is different, too.
+Every patient’s experience is different when they detox from alcohol, and the number of days required for successful detox is different, too.
 This can depend on a number of things such as:

 • The patient’s current size and weight